Amanchouhan192/Face_detectection-multiple/README.md

-Run the code like this:
+# :fire:Run the code like this:

 *python face_detect.py abba.png*